Truckee Meadows Data Center Policy Consortium

 Consortium Stewardship Team

-The Consortium’s stewardship team serves as its founding partners and active facilitators - convening stakeholders, supporting working groups, and keeping the mission moving forward through open, community-centered collaboration.
+The Consortium’s stewardship team serves as its active facilitators - convening stakeholders, supporting working groups, and keeping the mission moving forward through open, community-centered collaboration.
+The team's supported by the Consortium's broad coalition of partners and stakeholders.

 DKDRA